 In the UK, we observe the 12 days of Christmas, but our Nordic neighbours in Iceland celebrate 13.

 According to tradition, each day between 12th December and Christmas Day, Icelandic children leave a shoe on the windowsill.
-Instead of Santa, they’re visited one by one by the 13 Yule Lads – mischievous but jolly creatures who live in the mountains and leave gifts or rotten potatoes in the shoes, depending on whether the little one has been naughty or nice.
+Instead of Santa, they’re visited one by one by the 13 Yule Lads – mischievous but jolly creatures who live in the mountains and leave gifts or rotten potatoes in their shoes, depending on whether the little one has been naughty or nice.

 The Yule Lads weren’t always the endearing pranksters they are today.
 In centuries gone by, parents would frighten their children with terrifying tales about the brothers, whose names hint at their horrifying antics – for example, one’s called Gluggagægir (or ‘Window-Peeper’).
 However, in 1746, the Icelandic government banned parents from scaring their children with these stories.